ElvenTools/elven-tools-website/src/docs/cli-commands.md

 - `elven-tools derive-pem` - derives the PEM file from seed phrase (keywords)
 - `elven-tools collection-nft-owners` - get collection nft owners using the collection ticker ([see more](/docs/recipes#how-to-get-owners-addresses-using-the-collection-ticker))
 - `elven-tools deploy nft-minter` - deploys the smart contract (by default from the defined tag branch using the devnet, can be configured)
+- `elven-tools init-dapp` - initialize the Nextjs Minter Dapp in custom directory

 ### nft-minter commands